arnoldiuz/Seamful/README.md

 ## Academic Context
 This repository contains the functional software artifact for the Bachelor Thesis investigating seamful design, algorithmic world-making, and AI literacy.
 The codebase prioritizes epistemological disruption over seamless utility, utilizing direct Document Object Model manipulation to physically test theories of Human-Computer Interaction and Critical Media Theory.

+Note on Algorithmic Fluidity: Commercial AI models are continuously updated.
+While the underlying aesthetic scoring (e.g., optimizing for flawless skin or thin body types) remains rigid, the LLM prompt-upsampling that forces demographic diversity changes frequently.
+This prototype captures and critiques the systemic mechanics of these interventions, regardless of the daily shifts in the model's specific demographic outputs.